MikalFM/blog-mfp/content/_index.md

 ---
 title: Home
 sections:
 - type: intro
   template: intro
   title: Intro
   section_id: intro
   component: intro.html
-    content: >-
-      This is the "about" excerpt.
-It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
-There also exists a dedicated about page where you can write more about yourself for those who are interested.
+  content: Double revenue—without increasing marketing spend.
+How?
+By using Power
+    to your advantage.
+Power Growth Group specializes in helping e-commerce businesses with less than $150M in revenue—double revenue in as little as two years by applying timeless Merchandising for Power tactics.
   actions:
   - label: Learn More
-        url: /about
+    url: www.merchandisingforpower.com
+layout: home
 menu:
   main:
-    name: Home
     weight: 1
-layout: home

 ---